$22 to drive into Manhattan? NJ drivers brace for double whammy of toll increase, congestion pricing

 Port Authority announced that new toll rates will go into effect starting this Sunday, Jan.
 5. The toll to enter New York via the Lincoln and Holland tunnels, the George Washington, Bayonne and Goethals bridges, and the Outerbridge crossing will increase $0.68.
 Drivers using EZ-Pass will pay $16.06 instead of $15.38 during peak hours and $14.06 instead of $13.38 during non-peak hours.

-Some of these drivers are also going to be affected by congestion pricing, which starts the same day.
-This measure will impact any driver entering what is being called the Central Business District (CBD), which stretches from 60th Street in Manhattan and below, all the way down to the southern tip of the Financial District.
+Some of these drivers are also going to be impacted by congestion pricing, which starts the same day.
+This measure will affect any driver entering what is being called the Central Business District (CBD), which stretches from 60th Street in Manhattan and below, all the way down to the southern tip of the Financial District.

 Get Tri-state area news delivered to your inbox.> Sign up for NBC New York's News Headlines newsletter.